Adventitious Adventuring. Occurring in an abnormal or unusual position, such as a root.

 Tip Right at the furthest point from the base.

-Trace elements Plants need the addition of small amounts of the elements zinc, boron, manganese, molybdenum, and copper.
-Lack of these is sometimes a problem and difficult to analyse.
+Trace elements Plants need small amounts of trace elements.
+These include; Zinc, boron, manganese, molybdenum, copper, And others.
+Lack of these is sometimes a problem and can be difficult to analyse.

 Truncate Ending abruptly.